Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - Edit their own recipes.

-- Delete their own activities.
+- Delete their own recipes.

 - Add a new recipe type.

-- Edit an existing recipes type.
+- Edit an existing recipe type.

-- Delete an existing recipes type.
+- Delete an existing recipe type.

 **Materialize CSS**: